Resource Center

 How Oversight Breaks Down Over Time (Even With Good Intent)

 When districts review past issues, they rarely find a single bad decision.
-Instead, oversight thins out gradually as normal behavior interacts with systems that don’t give one‑to‑one communication a supervised home.
+Instead, oversight thins out gradually as normal behavior interacts with systems that don’t give one‑to‑one communication a school-governed home.
 Four predictable patterns tend to repeat.

 1. Churn Quietly Resets Norms